LightDestory/qBittorrent-Search-Plugins/README.md

       inside the python file, you can find on the head two empty strings to fill by yourself.
 - **Snowfl** is a torrent aggregator, there is not a fixed way to fetch the torrent.
 I tried to fix the in-app torrent fetch implementing a generic magnet link fetch, but it doesn't work every time.
+- **RARBG** uses an anti-spam system, if you perform a lot of queries on a short time the plugin will stop working until their system removes you from a "alert" list

 ## Contributions and Testing